alan-turing-institute/trustworthy-assurance/docs/dmh-report/chapter-4.md

 ### Workshops (1a and 1b) with policy-makers and regulators, developers, and researchers

-> **Summary**
->
+!!! abstract "Summary"

-> - Nearly all of the ethical issues raised could be easily captured by the SAFE-D principles and their core attributes.
+    - Nearly all of the ethical issues raised could be easily captured by the SAFE-D principles and their core attributes.
 However, additional space and emphasis is needed to capture the following concepts: `choice`, `patient choice`, `self-determination`, `autonomy`.
-> - Fairness was prioritised by the majority of participants.
+    - Fairness was prioritised by the majority of participants.
 The principles was strongly linked to considerations such as `access to services`, `unequal distribution of health outcomes across demographic groups`, `bias in algorithmic decision-making`, and `diverse and inclusive participation in service design`.
-> - Participants expressed positive sentiment towards the trustworthy assurance, noting its perceived value for processes such as transparent auditing, assessment, or procurement.
+    - Participants expressed positive sentiment towards the trustworthy assurance, noting its perceived value for processes such as transparent auditing, assessment, or procurement.
-> - Producing assurance cases was a challenging exercise for many, but there were no signs that these barriers could not be addressed with additional user guidance and familiarity.
+    - Producing assurance cases was a challenging exercise for many, but there were no signs that these barriers could not be addressed with additional user guidance and familiarity.

 #### Workshop 1a

 The first workshop (1a) ensured that participants had sufficient information about the trustworthy assurance methodology, which was required for the second workshop.
 This information was provided while minimising the likelihood of priming the participants to evaluate our case studies with reference to specific ethical values or principles, such as the SAFE-D principles.
 Therefore, there were fewer findings from workshop 1a than with workshop 1b.

+!!! note "Note"

-> Note: Our goal was to identify which ethical principles mattered most to them, so we were careful not to highlight that we had already developed an existing framework (SAFE-D principles) that could unduly influence their feedback.
+    Our goal was to identify which ethical principles mattered most to them, so we were careful not to highlight that we had already developed an existing framework (SAFE-D principles) that could unduly influence their feedback.

 However, one relevant activity from workshop 1a that is worth mentioning was the explicit request to identify and discuss ethical values and principles that were seen as salient or significant in the context of the design, development, and deployment of trustworthy DMHTs.

 The following word cloud shows participant answers for the question,

+!!! question "Question"

-> 'What values and principles matter to you?'
+    'What values and principles matter to you?'

 ![A word cloud of ethical values and principles.
 The top 10 are transparency, privacy, evidence-based, trustworthiness, clarity, accountability, self-determination, choice, safety, equity.](https://raw.githubusercontent.com/alan-turing-institute/trustworthy-assurance/main/docs/assets/images/wordcloud.png)